Teams, tales and tips – a guide to the local game

 When East Fife were founded at a public meeting in 1903, Methil was Scotland’s busiest coal port.
 Two of three docks had already been built and a third would soon be added.
 Methil had trains, trams and pubs a-plenty.
 Raith Rovers in nearby Kirkcaldy, Dunfermline Athletic and Cowdenbeath FC had been in operation since the 1880s – now there was a team to represent the expanding labour force on the Fife coast.

 Working at full capacity during World War II, Methil saw its football club reach its zenith soon afterwards when East Fife won the Scottish League Cup three times in six years to add to the Scottish Cup victory of 1938.
-The Fifers even challenged for the league title, in an era when Rangers and Hibernian were very strong sides indeed.
+The Fifers even challenged for the league title, in an era when Rangers and Hibernian had very strong sides indeed.

 When Methil declined, so did East Fife.
 The last passenger train left in 1969 although there has been serious talk of reopening the Levenmouth rail link from Kirkcaldy, via the major bottling plant of Diageo.

-Leven, meanwhile, draws more and and more tourists with its caravan parks, self-catering properties and golf courses – Leven Links is often a qualifying course when the Open is held at nearby St Andrews, as it was in 2015.
+Leven, meanwhile, draws more and and more tourists with its caravan parks, self-catering properties and golf courses – Leven Links is often a qualifying course when the Open is held at nearby St Andrews, as it was in 2022.

 For all their humble surroundings, East Fife have shown great resilience, winning League Two in 2016 and temporarily expanding capacity to cope with the visits of Rangers and Dunfermline in recent years.
 Few fans will remember the glory years of the early 1950s, or even the last top-flight seasons in the early 1970s, but the club retains its spirit and identity.